Korean War Legacy Project

 Lifelong Friendships

-When Fredrick Still was first drafted, he met four men and they bonded quickly.
-He explains how they went through training together.
-While the group went their separate ways, they got back together after the war and made a tradition of meeting up.
-Fredrick Stlil is proud that they have remained friends for all of these years.
+When Fredrick Still was first drafted, he quickly bonded with four men during training.
+Though they went their separate ways after the war, they reunited and made a tradition of meeting up.
+Fredrick takes pride in their lasting friendship, which has endured for all these years.

 Tags: Food,Home front,Pride